max918/flax-docker/readme.md

 ```

 ### Log to file
-To enable log file generation, which can be used by external tools like chiadog, etc...
+To enable log file generation, which can be used by external tools like flaxdog, etc...
 ```bash
 -e log_to_file="true"
 ```